Selena Gomez Reveals The Real Reason She’s Following The Weeknd On Tour

 She confirmed this again during her interview on the Today show saying, “I like having a little mystery to where I’m at.
 I think that makes me feel very empowered, very in control of where I’m at.”

-[Featured Image by Credit: Mike Coppola / Staff / Getty Images]
+[Featured Image by Mike Coppola/Staff/Getty Images]